jeffpc/nx01/docs/fs-protocol.md

 Get attributes (`struct nattr`) for of an object.

-If the handle specifies a non-null vector clock, only that version of the object is considered.
+If a non-null vector clock is specified, only that version of the object is considered.
 If a null vector clock is specificied and there is only one version of the object, the attributes of that version are returned.
 If a null vector clock is specified and there are multiple version of the object, the operation fails with `ENOTUNIQ`.

 Inputs
 ------
-* obj handle
+* oid of the file or directory
+* vector clock of the file or directory

 Outputs
 -------